harrisonfloam/deep-trading-algorithm/README.md

 ## Planned Features

+- Classification and regression applications
-- Classification, regression, and ensemble models
+- LSTM, GRU, and Transformer architectures
 - Training with Tensorboard
 - Tuning with RayTune
 - Attribution visualization